3.1 Purchase Requisitions/Orders

 The USG VC/CIO delegates approval authority for individual IT purchases according to the following limits:

-$500,000: Georgia Health Sciences University, Georgia Institute of Technology, Georgia State University, and the University of Georgia.
+$500,000: Georgia Institute of Technology, Augusta University, Georgia State University and the University of Georgia.

-$250,000: Columbus State University, Georgia Perimeter College, Georgia Southern University, Kennesaw State University, University of West Georgia, and Valdosta State University.
+$250,000: Columbus State University, University of North Georgia, Georgia Southern University, Kennesaw State University, University of West Georgia and Valdosta State University

 IT Procurement Policies

-Information Technology (IT) is defined in Section 11.0, Information Technology (IT), of the BoR Policy Manual.
+Information Technology is defined in Section 11.0, Information Technology (IT), of the BPM.

 Procurement of technology-related goods and services should follow the relevant BPM procedures.